 Outdoor Camp Kitchen

 We do not have trash service, so your help with waste management is necessary.
 There are recycling bins at the main house for communal use.
-All recycling must be cleaned and dried completely before being placed in the bins.
+All recycling must be cleaned completely before being placed in the bins.
 I ask that you take all non-recyclable trash to town yourself, and I can recommend places to throw this stuff away.

 Biodegradable and Greywater Safe Products